NetLogo/Network-Extension/README.md

 Path lengths are computed based solely on the number of hops.
 There isn't currently any way to specify a "weight" or "distance" variable for links.

+Ideally, instead of taking a link breed as input, the breed could take the place of `link` in the primitive name.
+Currently the extensions API doesn't allow primitives that change name like this, but it should in some future NetLogo version.
+Anyway, this is why all the names have `link` in them.

 ## Primitives